hentiamenty/hentiamenty/README.md

 - 👋 Hi,I’m Elena.
-I'm a Data Science
+I'm a Data Scientist and AI developer
-- 👀 I’m passionated in AI and machine learning.
-Also I'm interested in programming, electronics and robotics, physics, psychology,languages
+- 👀 I’m passionated in AI.
+Also I'm interested in electronics and robotics, physics,languages
-- 🌱 I’m currently learning different types of NN
-- 💞️ I’m looking to collaborate in the field of creating the AI personalized assistant.
+- 💞️ I’m looking to collaborate in the field of creating the AI personalized assistants.
 - 📫 How to reach me: burtucal@yandex.ru

 <!---